senorsyzygy/Event-Frontend/README.md

-# Ads App Starter Code
+# Event FrontEnd App

-Starter code for the Mongo Session
+Created by Florentin and Tom